rdUdacity-FSND/Log-Analysis/README.md

 	order by views desc
 	limit 30;

 ### The results of this query shows that the root (/) path is the most accessed followed by the top 3 articles.
-I used this to create the v_log_top3 query.
+We'll used this to create the v_log_top3 query.

 ### In the articles table, the slug column contains the text we need to match in the log path.
 For example, a slug may look like this: